 The youthful life-force of writer Gerald Durrell was developed in the affectionate company of many (many) pets.
 In one of the most enjoyable books I’ve read in ages, My Family & Other Animals, Durrell notices all the little details of his beloved turtle, “Achilles”:

 The fruit that Achilles liked best were wild strawberries.
 He would become positively hysterical at the mere sight of them, lumbering to and fro, craning his head to see if you were going to give him any, gazing at you pleadingly with his tiny boot-button eyes.

 When Achilles had an unfortunate meeting with a poorly-covered well, Durrell adopts a pigeon who promptly refused to sleep outside and often perched on the faces of his family members, “cooing loudly and lovingly.”

 The frenzy of young love.
 I remember the moment I became a cat owner.
-I was six, we picked out siblings from a litter of Siamese cats.
+I was six, we picked siblings from a litter of Siamese cats.
 We carried them home in pillow cases and I sat for what felt like hours in front of a heater with the male one curled in my short legs gathering the courage to poke his foot pads.
-I wanted him to like me, I wanted to be his favorite.
+I wanted to be his favorite.

-The first domesticated animal is thought to be evidenced by a dog buried with a human in modern Israel, dating back about 12,000 years.
-Whether one died after the other is unclear, but their lives were intertwined in afterlife.
+The first domesticated animal is thought to be evidenced by a dog buried with a human in modern Israel, dating back 12,000 years.
+Whether one died after the other is unclear, but their lives were intertwined in afterlife.1